rapha-pro/rapha-pro/README.md

 # I'm Raphaël Onana
 <p>
- A passionate Software Engineer with hands-on experience through internships at Ford Motor Company, where I worked on test automation and CI/CD pipelines, and at Caterpillar Inc., where I contributed to embedded software development for autonomous drilling systems.
-I’m passionate about cloud technologies, software development, and solving real-world problems through technology.
-You can find more about my work on my website.
+ A passionate Software Engineer with hands-on experience through internships at Ford Motor Company working in test automation, building FNV Systems, debugging hardware and software Issues, and building Jenkins pipelines; at Caterpillar Inc., contributing to embedded software development for autonomous drilling systems, and led the migration of Azure DevOps pipelines to GitHub actions.
+Passionate about cloud technologies, AI/ML, software development, and solving real-world problems through technology.
+You can find out about me on <a href="https://nathonana.com/">my website</a>.
 Feel free to check out my repositories to see the projects I’ve been working on!
-I'm also a 3rd-year student studying Computer Science and Maths, focusing on Artificial Intelligence and Machine Learning at Carleton Univerity.
+Bachelor's student at Carleton University studying Computer Science and Math, focusing on Artificial Intelligence and Machine Learning.
 </p>